 Access routes shall minimize crossings of dry channels to the maximum extent practicable.

 Care shall be exercised if any heavy equipment needs to cross dry channels to ensure that no sediment is pushed into the channel.
-If sediment is pushed into the channel, within 48 hours it shall be removed, the bank returned to its original contours, and effective erosion control management practices installed.
+If sediment is pushed into the channel, it shall be removed, the bank returned to its original contours, and effective erosion control management practices installed within 48 hours of completion of work.

 Access roads must be stabilized with no threat of erosion or sediment discharge within 48 hours of completion of work at that location.
 Access and use by non-project vehicles and heavy equipment shall be restricted.